vinaysundar1/closed-loop-motor-speed-control/README.md

 ## Results

-With a live, continuously-varying setpoint (driven by a potentiometer rather than a fixed step), the controller tracks a ramping target with about two damped overshoot cycles before settling, and holds within roughly **±2 RPM of setpoint at steady state**.
+With a live, continuously-varying setpoint (driven by a potentiometer rather than a fixed step), the controller tracks a ramping target with **one damped overshoot/undershoot cycle** before settling, and holds within roughly **±2 RPM of setpoint at steady state**.

 ## Hardware